Adrift in Darkness Cambodia: Reamker #11

 Dinh Q. Le

 After returning to Vietnam and deciding to settle there permanently in 1997, in 2007, he co-founded San Art in HCMC, an artist-led platform committed to providing grassroots support for local and international artists and cultural workers.
-He has exhibited widely around the globe; notable solo exhibitions and major retrospectives include Dinh Q. Le: Photographing the Thread of Memory, Musée du Quai Branly – Jacques Chirac, Paris, France, 2022; Projects 93: Dinh Q. Le, MoMA, New York, NY, USA, 20102011; A Tapestry of Memories: The Art of Dinh Q. Le, Bellevue Arts Museum, Bellevue, WA, USA, 2007; and Vietnam: Destination for the New Millenium – The Art of Dinh Q. Le, Asia Society and Museum, New York, NY, USA, 2005.
-His works were also included in the 1st Asia Society Triennial, NY, USA, 2020-2021; Imagined Borders, 12th Gwangju Biennale, Gwangju, South Korea, 2018; documenta 13, Kassel, Germany, 2012; the 5th Asia-Pacific Triennial, Brisbane, Australia, 2006; and the 50th Venice Biennale, Venice, Italy, 2003.
-His work is in the collections of MoMA, New York; San Francisco Museum of Modern Art; The Hammer Museum, Los Angeles; The Los Angeles County Museum of Art; Portland Art Museum; The Bronx Museum, New York; and The Israel Museum, amongst others.
+His notable solo exhibitions and major retrospectives include Dinh Q. Le: Photographing the Thread of Memory, Musée du quai Branly – Jacques Chirac, Paris, France, 2022; Projects 93: Dinh Q. Le, MoMA, New York, NY, USA, 2010–2011; A Tapestry of Memories: The Art of Dinh Q. Le, Bellevue Arts Museum, Bellevue, WA, USA, 2007; and Vietnam: Destination for the New Millenium – The Art of Dinh Q. Le, Asia Society and Museum, New York, NY, USA, 2005.
+His works were also included in the 1st Asia Society Triennial, NY, USA, 2020-2021; Imagined Borders, 12th Gwangju Biennale, Gwangju, South Korea, 2018; documenta 13, Kassel, Germany, 2012; and the 5th Asia-Pacific Triennial, Brisbane, Australia, 2006.
+Dinh was the recipient of several awards, including The Prince Claus Fund Award, 2010; Gunk Foundation Public Project Grant, 1998; The Dupont Fellowship, 1994; NEA Fellowship in Photography, 1994; and The Aaron Siskind Fellowship, 1992.

-Studio visit with Dinh Q. Le
+Studio Visit with Dinh Q. Le

 This video is part of a series of interviews with artists in the Nguyen Art Foundation collection